 Today I’m going to show you how to install a new SSD in your Retina MacBook Pro.
 Adding a new SSD can give you internal speeds and storage capacities beyond what Apple provides.
 This works with the 2012 and 2013 MacBook Pros with the identifier of MacBookPro10,1 for the 15″ and MacBookPro10,2 for the smaller 13″ with a SATA based SSD.
 Newer Thunderbolt 2 MacBook Pros use a PCI-E SSD, which while would use the same process, do not yet have a replacement part available.
 The drive we are using today is a OWC Aura for the MacBook Pro that has been provided by the company.
 However, this guide is applicable for any compatible third party SSD drive.
 The MacBook Air also uses a very similar process.

 Also be advised that while this is a simple process, any damaged cause by the use or installation of third party SSDs are not covered by AppleCare.
 This installation is not advised for anyone not comfortable working on computers or electronics.
+You may need the best macbook repair shop for that.

 - 2012 or 2013 13 or 15″ MacBook Pro with Thunderbolt 1